 Although most visitors consider Point Reyes National Seashore to be primarily a park at which to enjoy the outdoors, there are three Visitor Centers in which one can find shelter and learn more about Point Reyes during inclement weather.
 In the Visitor Centers, one will find informative exhibits about the natural and cultural history of the Point Reyes area.
 Please see our Visitor Centers page to learn more about the Bear Valley, Kenneth C. Patrick and Lighthouse Visitor Centers.
-Or visitors with an appointment are welcome to check out the artwork that is on display in the Red Barn Classroom.
+Visitors are invited to attend ranger-led programs, some of which are offered in the Bear Valley Visitor Center's auditorium, including those that are presented using the Science on a Sphere®.
+Visitors may also request and view a number of audio-visual programs at the Bear Valley Visitor Center.
+And, prior to 2017, visitors with an appointment were welcome to check out the artwork that is on display in the Red Barn Classroom.

-Audio-visual programs are shown on request.
+Audio-visual programs are shown on request, provided the video will conclude by closing time.
 Inquire at the desk about additional offerings.

 Attend a presentation of the park's Science On a Sphere® (SOS) at the Bear Valley Visitor Center.
-For the latter half of 2012, SOS presentations are offered by rangers at 1:30 pm on weekends throughout the year.
-In 2012, SOS presentations will also be offered at 1:30 pm on weekdays from Memorial Day to Labor Day.
-Daily SOS presentations may also be offered during winter and spring breaks.
+SOS presentations may be offered as a "Ranger's Choice" program at 1:30 pm on weekends throughout the year and on weekdays from Memorial Day to Labor Day.
+Check the program schedule on our Schedule of Events: Weekend Ranger Programs page, or stop by or call the Bear Valley Visitor Center at 415-464-5100 x2 x5 to learn when the next SOS program will be offered.
 We also have a variety of SOS films which can be viewed at other times of the day.

 Science On a Sphere® is a room sized, global display system that uses computers and video projectors to display planetary data onto a six foot diameter sphere, analogous to a giant animated globe.
 Researchers at NOAA developed SOS® as an educational tool to help illustrate Earth System science to people of all ages.
 Animated images of atmospheric storms, climate change, and ocean temperature can be shown on the sphere, which is used to explain complex environmental processes in a way that is simultaneously intuitive and captivating.

 In 2003, Point Reyes National Seashore Association (PRNSA) established the art gallery in the Red Barn Classroom at Point Reyes National Seashore.
-Rotating painting, photography, and educational exhibits several times a year, themes of the selected shows reflect the natural or cultural aspects of the Seashore and surrounding area.
-PRNSA sponsors the Art Exhibitions and handles all art show sales, a portion of which supports the Point Reyes National Seashore Museum and Archives Research Services.
-For art sales, contact PRNSA Gallery Manager: Annalisa Price at 415-663-1200 x309 or by email, or PRNSA Business Manager 415-663-1200 x302 or by email.
-If you are interested in exhibiting your art work in the Red Barn, download and submit the Red Barn Art Gallery Guidelines for Artists and Application for Exhibit (116 KB PDF).
+Rotating painting, photography, and educational exhibits were on display throughout the year.
+Themes of the selected shows reflected the natural or cultural aspects of the Seashore and surrounding area.
+PRNSA sponsored the Art Exhibitions and handled all art show sales, a portion of which supported the Point Reyes National Seashore Museum and Archives Research Services.